Women in Chinese government: Historical overview

 During the first few decades of the PRC, the most prominent woman in Chinese government was Soong Ching-ling.
 The widow of former Chinese president Sun Yat-sen, Soong had been elected honorable chairperson to the Revolutionary Committee of the Chinese Kuomintang (RCCK) in 1948, and would remain in various prestigious positions throughout her subsequent political life.
-She was Vice Chairman of the PRC (1949–1954; 1959–1975) and Vice Chairman of the Standing Committee of the National People's Congress (1954–1959; 1975–1981).
+She was Vice Chairman of China (1949–1954; 1959–1975) and Vice Chairman of the Standing Committee of the National People's Congress (1954–1959; 1975–1981).
 She traveled abroad during the early 1950s, representing her country at a number of international events.
-She was the acting chairperson during 1968–1972 and acting head of state during 1976–1978, and was conferred the special title of "Honorary President of the People's Republic of China" in 1981.
+She was the acting chairperson during 1968–1972 and acting head of state during 1976–1978, and was conferred the special title of "Honorary Chairman of the People's Republic of China" in 1981.

 During the Cultural Revolution, two female model workers and Mao loyalists, Wu Guixian and Li Suwen, each rose from without political rank at all to national-level leadership positions within seven years, Wu as vice premiere and Li as vice chairperson of the Standing Committee of the National People's Congress (NPC).
 However, despite the gender quota established by Mao, women were severely under-represented in the more powerful positions.
 Subsequent party leaders such as Zhao Ziyang strongly opposed women's participation in the political process.
 In terms of the number of women in parliament, China went from 17th in the world in 1997 to 87th in 2023.